Last Updated on

 Crime: As of 2015, the rate of violent crimes in Hungary is low but property crimes are on the rise.

 Electrical Adapters: The standard voltage in Hungary is 230 volts at 50 Hertz.

 Trivia: DID YOU KNOW that the inventor of the popular logic toy, Rubik’s Cube, was Hungarian?
 The toy was named after him, Engineer Erno Rubik.

 Bükk National Park: This national park is located amidst the Bukk Mountains n Northern Hungary.
 The park, which was founded in 1976, is the third-largest in the country.
 However, it is one of the most notable due to the presence of karst formation in the limestone mountains.
 You will also find several unique geographical features inside the park including ravines, swallow-holes, and pre-ancient cave dwellings.

 Somlo: This is a popular wine region visited by tourists who travel to Hungary.
 It is one of several wine regions in Hungary.
 The location of Somlo makes it popular as a wine region for tourists.
 It is located atop an extinct volcano with ruins of an 11th-century castle that offers a spectacular view of the plain below.

 Zemplen Mountains: This is one of the most recognizable mountain ranges in Hungary.
 The highest peak in Hungary, Nagy-Milic, is part of this mountain range.
 The steep peaks of the mountain range is where you will find several medieval stone castles perched.

-Lake Balaton: This freshwater lake is another popular attractions for those who travel to Hungary.
+Lake Balaton: This freshwater lake is another popular attraction for those who travel to Hungary.
 It is the largest lake in Central Europe.

 Where I’ve Been to in Hungary